shopware/docs/guides/plugins/apps/shipping-methods.md

 You can initially add a description for the customer.

 ::: info
-Please note that the description cannot be modified by the manifest once the app is installed, as the merchant can change it.
+Please note that the manifest cannot modify the description once you install the app, as the merchant can change it.
 :::
 ```xml
 // manifest.xml